ysc12451/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.wisc.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a second-year PhD student in Statistics at University of Wisconsin-Madison.
-After passing the qualification exam, I am actively exploring towards high-dimensional statistics, machine learning and other modern topics with their applications in data analysis.
-Before becoming a student in statistics & mathematics, I was an undergraduate major in physics and minor in economics.
-At that time, I obtained experience as a quantitative researcher (intern) in financial data analysis, and gradualy found my interest in applying and developing mathematical tools in the real-world problems.
+bio: PhD student in Statistics at University of Wisconsin-Madison

 # Interests to show in About widget
 interests: